 Tell your new school what will help your children succeed.

 Ask the school's School Social Worker for help in getting food, clothing and school supplies.

 The HEP explains your rights and helps you get the following services at no cost:

 - Enrollment assistance, including help in obtaining needed school and medical records and immunizations

 - Free breakfast/lunch

 - Tutorial programs

 - Books and school supplies

 - Preschool/early education programs

-- Translation and ESL services
+- Translation to the school of origin and ESL services

 - Referral to social services agencies, community resources, and other related services that can assist homeless families with basic needs

 - Assistance with appeal process if you feel your rights have been denied